anadezama/Self-Audit/README.md

 ## PowerBI

-The PowerBI is divided into three parts: model, data and report.
+The PowerBI is divided into three parts: model, data and reports.

 ### Model View/Relationship View